-Many complex organizational activities go beyond the capabilities of single teams and require the interdependent and coordinated action of multiple teams in the pursuit of collective goals (de Vries, Hollenbeck, Davison, Walter, & Vegt, 2016; Mathieu, Hollenbeck, van Knippenberg, & Ilgen, 2017).
+interdependent and coordinated action of multiple teams in the pursuit of collective goals (de Vries, Hollenbeck, Davison, Walter, & van der Vegt, 2016; Mathieu, Hollenbeck, van Knippenberg, & Ilgen, 2017).
 For example, large-scale research or new product development projects often consist of multiple specialized teams that develop differentiated modules that need to be integrated into a coherent product (Aalbers, Dolfsma, & Leenders, 2016; Hoegl & Weinkauf, 2004; Leenders & Dolfsma, 2016).
-Emergency medical care requires interdependent collaboration of multiple teams - e.g., a paramedics team, an emergency unit team, and a stationary care team - in treating each patient (DiazGranados, Dow, Perry, & Palesis, 2014).
-Complex military operations require the closely coordinated action of multiple teams - in the field as well as in the "back office" - often spanning organizational and national boundaries (Goodwin, Essens, & Smith, 2012).
+Emergency medical care requires interdependent collaboration of multiple teams-for example, a paramedic team, an emergency unit team, and a stationary care team-in treating each patient (DiazGranados, Dow, Perry, & Palesis, 2014).
+Complex military operations require the closely coordinated action of multiple teams-in the field as well as in the "back office"-often spanning organizational and national boundaries

+(Goodwin, Essens, & Smith, 2012).
 Space exploration missions rely on a network of ground teams to prepare, monitor, and support every step in the work of the space crew (Mesmer-Magnus, Carter, Asencio, & DeChurch, 2016).
-All of these are examples of multiteam systems - "tightly coupled network[s] of teams" that "need to coordinate their efforts to achieve one or more goals in addition to those of the component teams" (Luciano, DeChurch, & Mathieu, 2018: 3; Mathieu, Marks, & Zaccaro, 2001).
+All of these are examples of multiteam systems, "tightly coupled network[s] of teams" that "need to coordinate their efforts to achieve one or more goals in addition to those of the component teams" (Luciano, DeChurch, & Mathieu, 2018: 3; Mathieu, Marks, & Zaccaro, 2001).

-The success of such multiteam systems critically depends on inter-team coordination, i.e., organizing and aligning interdependent activities across team boundaries (de Vries, Walter, van der Vegt, & Essens, 2014; DeChurch & Marks, 2006), and, especially, on inter-team information sharing, a core aspect of coordination (Marks, Mathieu, & Zaccaro, 2001).
+The success of such multiteam systems critically depends on "interteam coordination"-organizing and aligning interdependent activities across team boundaries (de Vries, Walter, van der Vegt, & Essens, 2014; DeChurch & Marks, 2006)-and, especially, on interteam information sharing, a core aspect of coordination (Marks, Mathieu, & Zaccaro, 2001).
 This is most evident when information sharing fails.
-For instance, insufficient inter-team communication in new product development projects has been shown to compromise the quality of the product and result in significant financial and reputational damages (Gokpinar, Hopp, & Iravani, 2010).
-Similarly, in healthcare settings, gaps in information sharing during patient handoffs between medical teams have been shown to result in adverse clinical consequences for patients (Horwitz, Moin, Krumholz, Wang, & Bradley, 2008; Luciano, 2017).
+For instance, insufficient interteam communication in new product development projects has been shown to compromise the quality of the product and result in significant financial and reputational damages (Gokpinar, Hopp, & Iravani, 2010).
+Similarly, in health-care settings, gaps in information sharing during patient handoffs between medical teams have been shown to result in adverse clinical consequences for patients (Horwitz, Moin, Krumholz, Wang, & Bradley, 2008; Luciano, 2017).

-A key factor affecting inter-team coordination and information sharing is members' social identity.
-Social identity theory (Tajfel & Turner, 1986) and its extension, the self-categorization theory (Turner, Hogg, Oakes, Reicher, & Wetherell, 1987), suggest that an individual's self-concept partly "derives from his knowledge of his membership of a social group together with the value and emotional significance attached to that membership" (Tajfel, 1978: 63).
-Such self-concepts become behaviorally relevant as individuals who strongly identify with a group show more commitment and cooperation towards fellow members of that group than towards outgroup members (Ashforth, Harrison, & Corley, 2008).
-However, just as in any fairly complex organization, a member of a multiteam system is simultaneously member of multiple nested groups - the more proximal component team and the overarching multiteam system.
-These multiple memberships offer multiple foci of identification (van Knippenberg & van Schie, 2000).
+A key factor affecting interteam coordination and information sharing is members' social identity.
+Social identity theory (Tajfel & Turner, 1986) and its extension, self-categorization theory (Turner, Hogg, Oakes, Reicher, & Wetherell, 1987), suggest that an individual's self-concept partly "derives from his knowledge of his membership of a social group together with the value and emotional significance attached to that membership" (Tajfel, 1978: 63).
+Such self-concepts become behaviorally relevant as individuals who strongly identify with a group show more commitment and cooperation toward other members of that group than toward out-group members (Ashforth, Harrison, & Corley, 2008).
+However, just as in any fairly complex organization, a member of a multiteam system is simultaneously a member of multiple nested groups-the more proximal component team and the overarching multiteam system.
+These multiple memberships offer multiple "foci of identification" (van Knippenberg & van Schie, 2000).

-Recent work highlights the importance of members' identification with the superordinate focus - e.g., the organization or the multiteam system - for inter-team coordination and effectiveness (Cuijpers, 2011; de Vries et al., 2014; Dokko, Kane, & Tortoriello, 2014; Lomi et al., 2014; Richter, West, van Dick, & Dawson, 2006).
-While these insights advance our understanding of the role of social identity for inter-team processes and effectiveness, they share a critical blind spot in ignoring that component teams within the same system can differ in the extent to which either the team or the multiteam system is their more salient focus of identification.
+Recent work highlights the importance of members' identification with the superordinate focus-for example, the organization or the multiteam system-for interteam coordination and effectiveness (Cuijpers, Uitdewilligen, & Guenter, 2016; de Vries et al., 2014;

+Dokko, Kane, & Tortoriello, 2014; Lomi, Lusher, Pattison, & Robins, 2014; Richter, West, van Dick, & Dawson, 2006).
+While these insights advance our understanding of the role of social identity for interteam processes and effectiveness, they share a critical blind spot in ignoring that component teams within the same system can differ in the extent to which either the team or the multiteam system is their more salient focus of identification.